Ubehage/VB6-SysTray-Control/Readme.md

 - Events for all mouse actions (including double-clicks and hover/leave).
 - Simple properties to control the icon, tooltip and whether it is in the tray.
 - Balloon tip support (default timeout: 15 seconds).
-- Minimal surface area: it keeps internal properties private and only exposes what you need.

 ## Supported events